joelberkeley/spidr/README.md

 ## Contact

 To ask for new features or report bugs, make a new GitHub issue.
-For any other questions, you can private message @joelb on the [Idris community discord](https://discord.gg/YXmWC5yKYM).
+For any other questions, private message @joelb on the [Idris community discord](https://discord.gg/YXmWC5yKYM).